-When forming a nonprofit corporation, it is important to decide whether the corporation will be board driven or member driven.
-If the corporation is board driven, there are typically no members or the members have very limited rights.
+When forming a nonprofit corporation, it is important to decide whether the corporation will be board-driven or member-driven.
+If the corporation is board-driven, there are typically no members or the members have very limited rights.
 If the organization is member driven, the members are typically voting members who have the power to elect and remove members of the board of directors.

 Voting members have statutory rights under state law; therefore, it is important to clarify the right of members to avoid inadvertently creating a voting membership class and vesting ultimate control in the members when that is not your intention.
-Once a membership has been established, it may be difficult to eliminate, and it may be impossible without the consent of the members.
+Once a membership has been established, it may be difficult to eliminate, and it is likely to be impossible to change without the consent of the members.

 Voting memberships can also complicate the governance of a nonprofit corporation.
 For example, voting membership corporations must keep up with noticing and documenting meetings of the members in addition to board of director meetings.
 The membership roster must be kept up to date to know who is eligible to vote.

-One such case includes the well publicized struggles at the Sierra Club.
+One such case includes the well-publicized struggles at the Sierra Club.
 In the Sierra Club dispute, a faction developed that supported an anti-immigration agenda offensive to many of the Sierra Club’s longtime supporters and allies.
 The anti-immigrant faction encouraged its supporters to send in their $25 dues payment so that they could gain the right to vote at the annual meeting.

 In contrast to corporations with boards elected by voting members, most charities are governed by self-perpetuating boards.
 Self-perpetuating boards simply vote for their own replacements.

-However, such memberships do not typically include voting rights or any special privileges related to governance of the organization.
-Non-voting memberships are useful in some organizations but founders must take extra care to define and limit the rights of non-voting members as where governing documents are ambiguous or unclear, state law will fill in the blanks and may grant unintended rights to members.
+However, such memberships do not typically include voting rights or any special privileges related to the governance of the organization.
+Non-voting memberships are useful in some organizations but organizations must take extra care to define and limit the rights of non-voting members because where governing documents are ambiguous or unclear, state law will fill in the blanks and may grant unintended rights to members.